Myanmar civil war (2021–present): Armed protesters

-By late March 2021, dozens of protesters had travelled to Myanmar's border areas to enlist in and train under one of the country's many insurgent groups, elevating the risk of a countrywide civil war.
+By late March 2021, dozens of protesters per day had been travelling to Myanmar's border areas to enlist in and train under one of the country's many insurgent groups, elevating the risk of a countrywide civil war.
 The Committee Representing Pyidaungsu Hluttaw (CRPH) also proposed the formation of a "Federal Armed Force" to combat the military, and in late March the Arakan Army (AA) threatened to end its ceasefire with the military should the latter "persist in massacring civilians".

 In late March, protesters increasingly began arming themselves with homemade weapons in an attempt to defend themselves against attacks by the military.
 Clashes with soldiers and IED attacks against administrative buildings and police stations became more common and protesters slowly became armed resistance.

 After about 30 years of dormancy, the People's Liberation Army (PLA), the armed wing of the Communist Party of Burma (CPB), became active again on 15 March 2021 when communist fighters crossed from China into Kachin State, where the Kachin Independence Army gave them weapons.
-By August 2021, the CPB established a new armed wing to fight the SAC.
-Over the next two years, the PLA presence grew in Tanintharyi Region, where they fight alongside the PDF, claiming to have 1,000 active troops in December 2023.
+By August 2021, the CPB had established a new armed wing to fight the SAC.
+Over the next two years, the PLA presence grew in Tanintharyi Region, where they fought alongside the PDF, claiming to have 1,000 active troops in December 2023.